HY-Vision-Lab/FUNAD/README.md

 ````
 ## License
 A patent application for FUN-AD has been submitted and is under review for registration.
-FUN-AD is licensed under the CC-BY-NC-SA-4.0 license limiting any commercial use.
+FUN-AD is licensed limiting any commercial use.